 Literary Style: Personification

 One method to get a reader to sit up and take notice is to treat something all knows is inanimate and talk about it as if it was a living being.
-Such treatment makes a dry subject more interesting because we tend to relate better to beings which have emotional responses.
+Such treatment makes a dry subject more interesting because we tend to relate better to beings who have emotional responses.
 It makes the discussion more vivid and easier to remember.

-Therefore, death is treated as a would be conqueror who suddenly finds the tables turned on him and it is he instead who is conquered.
+Therefore, death is treated as a would-be conqueror who suddenly finds the tables turned on him and it is he instead who is conquered.